Jake Lee (wrestler): Jin (2019–2021)

 On December 21, Lee, Iwamoto and Nomura officially formed the stable Jin (stylised in all caps).
 On January 3, 2020, Lee once again unsuccessfully challenged Kento Miyahara for the Triple Crown Championship.
 In March, Lee entered BJW's Ikkitousen Strong Climb and won three of his four matches.
-On March 23, Lee and Iwamoto lost the All Asia Tag Team Championships to Yankee Two Kenju (Isami Kodaka and Yuko Miyamoto.
+On March 23, Lee and Iwamoto lost the All Asia Tag Team Championships to Yankee Two Kenju (Isami Kodaka and Yuko Miyamoto).
 Due to the COVID-19 pandemic, several events scheduled to showcase the Ikkitousen Strong Climb were cancelled and all remaining matches were adjudged as draws, allowing Lee to progress to the semi-finals.
 On April 26, Lee lost to Quiet Storm via count-out.
 He participated in 2020's Champion Carnival and Real World Tag League with Iwamoto but was unsuccessful in both tournaments.
-On February 23, 2021, during a six man tag team match against Enfants Terribles, the members of the stable turned on Shotaro Ashino.
+On February 23, 2021, during a six-man tag team match against Enfants Terribles, the members of the stable turned on Shotaro Ashino.
 In the post match beatdown, Lee also attacked Ashino and turned on stablemate Iwamoto with the five men leaving together.

 Total Eclipse (2021–2022)

 On March 6, Lee, alongside, Hokuto Omori, Koji Doi, Kuma Arashi, Yusuke Kodama and Tajiri, debuted as Total Eclipse.
-They defeated Ashino, Iwamoto, Dan Tamura, Hikaru Sato and Suwama in a ten man tag team elimination match which didn't include Arashi.
+They defeated Ashino, Iwamoto, Dan Tamura, Hikaru Sato and Suwama in a ten-man tag team elimination match which didn't include Arashi.
+Lee left AJPW after not extending his contract in December 2022.

+Pro Wrestling Noah (2023–2024)

+Lee made his debut in Pro Wrestling Noah on January 1, 2023, at The New Year, congratulating Jack Morris after his match with Timothy Thatcher, with the two forming a team.
+On January 17, Lee and Morris announced the creation of the "Good Looking Guys" stable alongside Anthony Greene.
+The three underwent their first official match as a unit on January 22, 2023, at The Great Muta Final "Bye-Bye" where they defeated Masa Kitamiya, Daiki Inaba and Yoshiki Inamura in a six-man tag team match.
+On February 12, following a post-match interview, Lee challenged Kaito Kiyomiya to a title match for the GHC Heavyweight Championship.
+This led to a title match, on March 17, where Lee defeated Kiyomiya to win GHC Heavyweight Championship, becoming the first Korean descent person to hold the title.
+At Green Journey in Sendai on April 16, Lee successfully defended the title against Katsuhiko Nakajima.
+Lee then retained his title against Naomichi Marufuji at Majestic on May 4.
+On June 17 at Great Journey in Nagoya, Lee successfully defended the title for the third time against Takashi Sugiura.
+Following the match, Lee declared that he would become the first wrestler to enter to win all of his match in the 2023 N-1 Victory, as GHC Heavyweight Champion.